ridatadiscoverycenter/riddc-jbook/README.md

 - Clone this repository
 - `cd` to the repository
-- Start a python virtual environment: `python3 -m venv ./` (use forward slash for Windows)
+- Start a python virtual environment:
+  Mac/Unix: `python3 -m venv ./`
+  Windows: `pythin3 -m venv .\`
 - Run `pip install -r requirements.txt` (it is recommended you do this within a virtual environment)
 - (Recommended) Remove the existing `riddc/_build/` directory
 - Run `jupyter-book build riddc/`